HudsonNock/Air-Hockey-Sim/README.md

   ![](docs/IMG_20251113_114357875~2.jpg)

   This causes the mallet’s height to vary across the table.
-Since the mallet is positioned to avoid touching the surface to avoid friction, this bend in the beam makes it possible for the **puck to be trapped under the malelt** when it is on the sides.
+Since the mallet is positioned to avoid touching the surface to avoid friction, this bend in the beam makes it possible for the **puck to be trapped under the mallet**.
 Rapid belt tension changes also introduce **vertical vibration** and significant **audible noise** as the carriage impacts the table.

 - **Table is not rectangular** — The table is not a perfect rectangle, with the width changing by around 4 mm.
 This causes more variation in the puck dynamics as the simulation assumes it is a rectangle.

 - **Table flatness** — The table surface itself is not perfectly flat, complicating **camera calibration** and essentuating the problem with the mallet carriage height variation.

-- **Wooden walls** — The table’s walls are made of wood rather than plastic, producing **a high variance in measured collision dynamics** with location dependence.
+- **Wooden walls** — The table’s walls are made of wood rather than plastic, producing **high variance** in measured collision dynamics with location dependence.
 We noticed the wood also increases the chance of **puck ejection**.

 - **Carriage looseness** — The original carriage was poorly constrained, causing **rattling**.
-  To resolve this, *Ian* redesigned the carriage to constrain all degrees of freedom and added slots for **shim adjustment**, enabling **≈50 µm precision** after 3D printing.
+  To resolve this, Ian redesigned the carriage to constrain all degrees of freedom and added slots for **shim adjustment**, enabling **≈50 µm precision** after 3D printing.

   ![](docs/new_mallet_carriage.png)